Position

 • Pros:

-• Opportunity to work with various teams.
+• Opportunity to work in various industries, from manufacturing to pharmaceuticals.

 • Cons: